rNLKJA/rNLKJA/README.md

 ## Do and To-Do
 - 🏫 I’m currently working on undergraduate Data Science Study
 - ✒️ I’m currently learning Front-End Engineer Basic
-- 🤔 I’m looking for help with Data Science Internship
+- 🤔 I’m looking for Data Science Internship with any position
 - 😈 Also I want to master the skills of the Ethical Hacking

 #### Find Me